aritang/aritang.github.io/content/posts/high_school_admission.md

 ![eel](/high_school_admission/eel.jpeg)
 *sautéed boneless eel with green onions and ginger*

 ***Disclaimer**: Having been a high school student in Guangzhou, I experienced the admission process myself years ago, where the mechanism was slightly different.
-The content today is based on a dinner talk and serves only for research purposes.
+The content today is based on a dinner talk and serves **only for research purposes**.
 In case of any potential mistakes, I apologize beforehand.*

 ## Now, let's hit the topic...